 During the year the size of the Fund was below the minimum amount.
-The Board has not had to undertake any of the measures above at this stage as the amount in the NGF is within an acceptable range under the SEGC Capital Management Plan.
+The Board has not had to undertake any of the measures above at this stage as the amount in the NGF is sufficient to carry on its operations and pay significant claims were they to occur.

 SEGC continues to monitor the amount in the Fund and the minimum amount in accordance with its capital management plan.
-Levies may be required if the Fund remains under or falls further below the minimum amount.
+Levies may be considered if the Fund remains under or falls further below the minimum amount.